Qatar Restaurants: Digital QR Menus for Ramadan Offers

 Do not hide these details.
 Procurement people hate surprises.

-How TableQR supports Ramadan offers in Qatar
+How TableQR supports Ramadan menus in Qatar

 TableQR is built for modern hospitality, not for tech demos.

-• One QR code, unlimited menu views
+• One QR code, unlimited views

 • Multi language support for English and Arabic